+- CH1205

+- CH2204

+- CH3271

+- CH4261

+- CH4262

-Modules CH1205, CH2204, CH3271, CH4261 & CH4262 must be passed at the first attempt, except at the discretion of the Board of Examiners who may ask students to resubmit one or more assessed coursework elements where it is possible for students to achieve a pass mark for the module by improving their mark in individual coursework elements.
-There are no resit opportunities for missed non-mitigated practical work.
+Discretion may be given by the Board of Examiners, who may require resubmission of one or more assessed coursework elements, where it is possible for students to achieve a pass mark for the module by improving their mark in individual coursework elements.
+There are no resit opportunities for non-mitigated missed practical work.